Collection Spiegelberg MSS - Wilhelm Spiegelberg Collection

 Existence and location of copies

-There are xeroxes of the diaries in The Oriental Institute, University of Chicago.
+There are xeroxes of the diaries in the Institute for the Study of Ancient Cultures (formerly Oriental Institute), University of Chicago.

 Related units of description